|

 Wood Ducks |

-range of habitat and temperature tolerance.
-They have become the riparian
+narrow range of habitat and temperature tolerance.
+They have become the

-indicator.
-Removing a high percentage of the canopy reduces their numbers
+riparian indicator.
+Removing a high percentage of the canopy reduces

-and they are difficult to return to a desirable habitat when it becomes
+their numbers and they are difficult to return to a desirable habitat

 |